vim951/DBSys-lab-2/README.md

 ## How we structured the project

 We tried to respect as much as possible the concepts of encapsulation and of delegation.
-Therefore, we created some additional classes in order to make it extra simple to upgrade to other data structures as suggested in the paper.
+Therefore, we created some additional classes in order to make it extra simple to upgrade to other data structures as suggested in the paper:
+* LastDataStructure
+* Last
+* HistoricDataStructure
+* Historic